ChatGPT Password Reset Email Not Arriving

 Last successful login: YYYY-MM-DD from [country]

-If your inbox is confirmed to block and IT can’t whitelist:
+If your inbox is confirmed to block OpenAI and IT can’t whitelist it:

-• Open a ticket with OpenAI to change the login email (identity verification required, 3-7 days)
+• Open a ticket asking OpenAI to change the login email (identity verification required; allow several business days).

-• Or write off the account and register a fresh one (subscription, history don’t transfer)
+• Or write off the account and register a fresh one — note that subscription and chat history do not transfer.

 Prevention

-• Use personal Gmail / iCloud / Outlook for ChatGPT signup, not a corporate inbox (corporate ATP is the strictest).
+• Use a personal Gmail / iCloud / Outlook inbox for ChatGPT signup, not a corporate one (corporate Defender/ATP filtering is the strictest).

-• Save your password in a manager (1Password / Bitwarden); avoid quarterly forced resets — most reset attempts are unnecessary.
+• Save your password in a manager (1Password / Bitwarden) and skip habitual resets — most reset attempts are unnecessary.

-• Stick with the same SSO consistently to avoid the “no password to reset” trap.
+• Stick with one SSO method consistently to avoid the “no password to reset” trap, or add a password in Settings so you always have a fallback.

 Tags: #ChatGPT #ChatGPT account #Troubleshooting #Debug #Password reset